 4. The Ceremony Lead

-The Ceremony Lead is responsible for managing all aspects of the ceremony, ensuring every detail runs seamlessly.
+The Ceremony Lead is responsible for managing all aspects of the ceremony so every detail runs seamlessly.
 If the ceremony and reception are in separate locations, this role becomes even more critical—allowing you to be where you’re needed most while they handle everything ceremony-related.

 Responsibilities:

-- Coordinates the processional and ensures everyone walks in at the right time.
+- Coordinates the processional and cues bridal party so they walk in at the right time.

 - Communicates with the officiant, musicians, and key vendors before the ceremony starts.